koreader/koreader/README.md

 ## Main features

 * **portable**: runs on embedded devices (Cervantes, Kindle, Kobo, PocketBook), Android and Linux computers.
-Developers can run a KOReader emulator in Linux and MacOS.
+Developers can run a KOReader emulator in Linux and macOS.

 * **multi-format documents**: supports fixed page formats (PDF, DjVu, CBT, CBZ) and reflowable e-book formats (EPUB, FB2, Mobi, DOC, CHM, TXT).
 Scanned PDF/DjVu documents can also be reflowed with the built-in K2pdfopt library.